eltsai/ExpressionAid/README.md

 # ExpressionAid
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A tool to recognize expression, helping blindness and vision loss.

-Citation:
-To be updated.
+Using [Dlib](http://dlib.net/) to detect facial expression,  [Face Warehouse](http://gaps-zju.org/facewarehouse/) as database, realizing expression classification by k-means algorithm, ExpressionAid is a tool to recognize expression, helping people who have eye and vision problem to know the expressions of those they are interacting with.